Managing anxiety: What’s happening and what can I do to help myself?

 Anxiety can manifest in so many ways.
 Most of us will resonate with the stomach clenching feelings facing a presentation, a first date or job interview.

-Words might stumble out all over each other as our heartbeat gallops.
-We might be clenching and releasing clammy hands, fighting to steady shallow breaths, and trying to counter a mouth suddenly devoid of all moisture whilst assuring ourselves and others that we’re fine.
+Words might stumble out as your heartbeat gallops.
+You might be clenching and releasing clammy hands, fighting to steady shallow breaths, and trying to counter a mouth suddenly devoid of all moisture whilst desperately assuring yourself and others that you’re fine.

 Occasional anxiety is a normal stress response.
 You might consider therapeutic support if anxiety is:

 Anxiety may be an issue for you if it’s overwhelming, constant, or out of proportion to the situation.
 Fear is normal too; it’s a response to a threat or perceived threat.
 All five senses tend to be involved to trigger a, immediate, automatic survival response.
-Anxiety is a physiological, psychological, and emotional response to our emotions or to previous threats and memories.
+Anxiety is a physiological, psychological, and emotional response to perceived threat or past experiences.

 It makes sense, it isn’t silly or unsubstantiated.